-The bill amends the definition of "indigent" in Section 27A of chapter 261 of the General Laws to clarify the criteria for determining indigency.
+This bill amends the definition of "indigent" in Section 27A of chapter 261 of the General Laws to clarify the criteria for determining indigency.
 The new definition includes individuals receiving specific types of public assistance, those whose income is 125% or less of the poverty guidelines, and individuals unable to pay legal fees without sacrificing basic necessities.
-Additionally, it specifies that inmates must comply with certain procedures to be considered indigent.
+Additionally, it specifies that inmates can only be considered indigent if they comply with certain procedures and the court finds them incapable of making payments.

 Statutes affected: Bill Text: 261-27A